Decentralidia/Rebuttal/Readme.md

 Additionally, thank you for your attention to the details of our manuscript and the nuanced points you highlighted.

+**Questions:**

 ***

-### 1. Are the authors considering the use of additional metrics, beyond accuracy?
+### 1.
 Thanks for providing feedback on the reported metrics.
 Nevertheless, as mentioned in `Section 6.2` of the paper (lines 617 and 618), we tackled the imbalanced data issue during training by implementing a weighted loss.
 Additionally, in the test dataset, we took measures to ensure an equal representation of samples from both groups for the final evaluation.
 Therefore, given the space limitations in the paper and the fact that accuracy can effectively reflect the model's performance in a balanced assessment of each class, we chose to concentrate exclusively on the accuracy metric.
+But if you think it is necessary, we can include additional metrics in the final version of the paper.

 ***

-### 2. Have you checked Gobo https://www.media.mit.edu/projects/gobo/overview/?
-Are there similar projects these days?
+### 2.
 We sincerely appreciate your valuable feedback and acknowledgment of similar projects.
 We thoroughly investigated the project you highlighted and commend its excellent work, particularly in examining social media governance from a unique perspective—encouraging users to establish **personal policies** for their social media spaces.

 In contrast, our project centers around the development of a **decentralized policy** for social media governance, leveraging community preferences alongside a machine learning-based module.
 Moreover, while we have yet to come across projects that closely resemble our work, the application of decentralization in policymaking is not a novel concept, and we are employing it within the context of social media platforms.
 Furthermore, we have drawn inspiration from fundamental ideas in Machine Learning concepts and methods, incorporating them into our decentralized policymaking approach, which is novel in our case.